 Project Solar Reviews

 Is Project Solar legit?

-Though it’s a fairly new company, Project Solar seems to be a legitimate solar panel and system dealer.
-By working with partner installers across the continental U.S., it offers full-service and DIY solar system installation projects.
+Though it’s a fairly new company, Project Solar is a legitimate solar panel and system dealer.
+By working with vetted partner installers across the continental U.S., it offers full-service and DIY solar energy installations.

+Project Solar Reviews